América-MG 1 x 0 Santos for the 22nd round of the Brasileirão 2022

 With the victory, América reached 30 points and surpassed Santos in the table.
 Although they have the same score, the miners have more triumphs and are in eighth, while Peixe occupies the tenth place.

-Coelho, on the other hand, has an earlier appointment, on Thursday (18), also against Tricolor Paulista, but for the Copa do Brasil.
-Playing in their domains, América seeks to reverse the defeat by 1-0 in the first leg of the quarterfinals to be able to advance in the tournament.
+Coelho has an earlier appointment, on Thursday (18), also against Tricolor Paulista, but for the Copa do Brasil.
+Playing in their domains, América seeks to reverse the defeat by 1-0 in the first leg of the quarterfinals to advance in the tournament.

 Who did well: Pedro